Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ### Requirements from the municipality

-- All inputfields should have descriptive labels that clarifies what should be filled in.
+- All input fields should have descriptive labels that clarifies what should be filled in.
 - The application must be available in bokmål, nynorsk and english.
   In a first edition it is sufficient that only one of these languages is available.
 - It is important that the display name of the application sounds good and is descriptive of the service.